privacyguides/privacyguides.org/docs/passwords.md

 ---
 title: "Password Managers"
 icon: material/form-textbox-password
+description: Password managers allow you to securely store and manage passwords and other credentials.
 ---
 Password managers allow you to securely store and manage passwords and other credentials with the use of a master password.